 Our vendors must ensure that all subcontractors and any other third parties they use in the production or distribution of services offered comply with the principles described in this Vendor Code.

 Special limitations on gifts and gratuities

 Giving or accepting business courtesies during a contract renewal or bidding period with Blue Cross & Blue Shield of Rhode Island must be avoided.
 Outside of a contract renewal or bidding period, gifts and gratuities valued at more than "nominal value" are prohibited.
 Nominal value is defined as gifts or gratuities cumulatively valued at $100 or less during the calendar year.

 Monitoring and compliance

 BCBSRI or its designated third-party auditor or agent shall have the right to monitor and assess compliance with these principles.
 Our vendors must be transparent and honest in all communications with BCBSRI, our auditors, and agents.
-A violation of this code of conduct may result in required corrective action, cancellation of purchase order(s), and/or termination of the business relationship.
+A violation of this Vendor Code of conduct may result in required corrective action, cancellation of purchase order(s), and/or termination of the business relationship.

 Federal Employee Program Flow-Down Provisions Addendum